At our field, and in the paintball industry in general, CO2 is being phased out or already has been. This is because of several reasons:

 2) CO2 fills are more time consuming

-To properly fill a CO2 tank, first you need to make sure you have specialized fitting & other equipment.
+To properly fill a CO2 tank, first you need to make sure you have specialized fitting & other equipment compared to Compressed Air, which is a one-time install of the tanks, fittings and compressor.
 In addition to that, you need a trained employee who can fill a CO2 tank safely.
 This consists of draining any old CO2 still in the tank, then slowly filling a tank to the proper weight, and re-draining the lines to prevent any freezing.
+Of course, you have to tank the tank off the marker first too – another time consuming endeavor if there is still residual pressure in the tank or t he threads become damaged.
 This process can take a few minutes from start to finish.
-Doesn’t sound like much, but then imagine having to do 80 fills…several times a day!
+Doesn’t sound like much, but then imagine having to do 100 fills for players…several times a day!

 3) Compressed Air performs more reliably

 As we mentioned earlier, CO2 tanks actually hold liquid CO2.
 In order to propel the paintball down field, that liquid needs to expand into a Gas state.
-Sometimes, that process doesn’t occur easily – especially in colder weather.
-This results in inconsistent results, ranging from velocity issues to firing issues and in many cases even destroying internal parts.
-Conversely, Compressed Air is usually already at an operational pressure, and has no phase change.Additionally, temperature and other environmental factors have a much more diminished effect upon Compressed Air as compared to CO2, so the end result is that Compressed Air is more ‘stable’ for usage in paintball applications.
+Sometimes, that process doesn’t occur easily – especially in colder weather, under high rates of fire, or on markers without proper volumizers.
+This results in inconsistent results, ranging from velocity issues to firing issues and in many cases even destroying internal parts if liquid CO2 permeates the system.
+Conversely, Compressed Air is usually already at an operational pressure, has no phase change, and is temperature resistant.
+The end result is that Compressed Air is more ‘stable’ for usage in paintball applications.